scottdware/go-panos/README.md

 * List various types of objects: address, service, custom-url-category, device-groups, policies, tags, templates, managed devices (Panorama), etc..
 * Create, rename, and delete objects
 * Create multiple address objects at once by using a CSV file.
-    * You can also specify which device-group you want the object to be created under.
+    * You can also specify which device-group you want the object to be created under, as well as tag them.
 * Create, apply, and remove tags from objects
 * Edit/modify address, service groups and custom-url-categories
 * Create templates, template stacks and assign devices and templates to them (Panorama)